artefactory-skaff/skaff-rag-accelerator/docs/index.md

 python -m streamlit run frontend/app.py
 ```

-You should than be able to login and chat to the bot:
+You should then be able to login and chat to the bot:

 ![](login_and_chat.gif)